 Inspiring art supplies….

 Art supplies that strike the balance between being of good quality and not too precious to use up are my favorites.
-Don’t be overwhelmed at this list.
-Invest in one or two new materials at a time and really give your child a chance to explore them before moving on.
+Don’t be overwhelmed at this art supplies list.
+Invest in one or two new art materials at a time and really give your child a chance to explore them before moving on.

 In my post about stocking basic art supplies I stated that those basic art supplies are the ones that are always available.
 They don’t need to ask me for permission; they are freely available.
 You may or may not choose to do that with the following supplies.
 It probably depends a bit on the ages of your child an also the gusto with which they attack their art.
 (I.E. how quick they burn through supplies.)
-One of my kids is free to use all of my grown up supplies at any time.
+One of my kids is free to use all of my grown up art supplies at any time.
 Two of my kids need a few limits lest my supplies all be gone in a day!
 You will know what works for your family!

 Chalk pastels are like the grown up cousin of the box of pastel colored chalk you used to use on the chalkboard at school.
 The chalk itself is softer and smoother than regular chalk, and crazy vibrant.
 These colors look amazing on both colored and black paper.